coryrylan/core-grid/README.md

 <p>
   The pico first grid is a micro css grid.
 No base style.
 No resets.
 No framework.
   No defined breakpoints.
-No BS.
+No bs.
 Just a grid.
 </p>

 <p>